Voter turnout is surging in the key swing states hammered by Hurricane Helene

 Past research has shown that a hurricane can both suppress and galvanize voters.
 An otherwise politically engaged person who has had his or her home destroyed in a major disaster might deprioritize casting a ballot in favor of prioritizing something else more pressing, such as rebuilding their home.

-On the other hand, voters who received federal aid or some other kind of kickback following a storm might be more inclined to vote, and, some studies show, vote for the incumbent party (the party responsible for delivering that kickback).
+On the other hand, voters who received disaster aid, federal or otherwise, following a storm might be more inclined to vote, and, some studies show, vote for the incumbent party (the party responsible for delivering that financial aid).
 Research also shows that people who did not receive sufficient help from the government are similarly inclined to vote, but for the challenging party.

 James Robinson, a welder casting his ballot at the Spruce Pine polling center on Thursday, said he was a Trump voter before the hurricane and he would be one after.
 Robinson sustained home damage from Helene.
 He didn’t lose everything, like some did, but the experience reaffirmed his beliefs.
 “The government response here was pathetic,” Robinson said, citing what he said was a slow response, as he and his neighbors cut themselves out of their own driveways.